Wedding of Carl XVI Gustaf and Silvia Sommerlath: Aftermath

 Upon marriage, Sommerlath immediately became queen consort of Sweden, the first since the death of Louise Mountbatten, her husband's step-grandmother, eleven years earlier.
 The couple drove through Stockholm in an open landau before returning to the Royal Palace for a luncheon reception for 300 guests.
 The newlyweds appeared on the balcony where they were serenaded by 200 folk musicians from Dalarna.
 An estimated 200,000 people lined the streets of Stockholm.

 The couple honeymooned in Hawaii, Botswana and finally at Solliden Palace in Öland.
 The wedding boosted the popularity of the Monarchy as the public saw the bachelor King settling down.

 The couple has three children, Victoria (b.
 1977), Carl Philip (b.
 1979) and Madeleine (b.
-1982), and eight grandchildren.
+1982), and nine grandchildren.
 In 2010, their daughter, Victoria, married Daniel Westling on the same date in the same Cathedral, becoming the fourth Swedish royal couple to marry on 19 June.